Project

 From the reaction to this ticket, it is clear that forcing the "hide all the details" approach could destroy the Ruby ecosystem.
 And there is no need to force it because you have a more moderate alternative approach.

-Updated by matz (Yukihiro Matsumoto) about 9 hours ago
+Updated by matz (Yukihiro Matsumoto) 10 days ago

 I agree with @mame (Yusuke Endoh).
 This change would break too many tests, apps, etc. We cannot accept the change at the moment.